Westport rallies against racism: Community protests discrimination in public schools

 “Racism is not acceptable, it’s as simple as that,” Westport parent Rama Iyer said.
 “As much as we have immense faith in the school system that they are addressing these issues, from time to time if we don’t speak up, we risk normalizing what’s happening.”

-Standing up for your peers when they are being mistreated, taking part in protests and movements and checking in on those around you and reporting incidents when you see them are all simple, yet effective ways to combat discrimination.
+Standing up for your peers when they are being mistreated, taking part in protests and movements, checking in on those around you and reporting incidents when you see them are all simple, yet effective ways to combat discrimination.

 — Ruby Kantor ’24